RedpointArchive/netcode.io-browser/README.md

 **Parameters:**
 - `callback`: A callback in the form `callback(err, client)` where `err` is either `null` or an instance of `Error`, and `client` is either `null` or an instance of `Client`.

+### window.netcode.isNativeHelperInstalled(callback)

+Checks to see if the netcode.io helper has been installed by the user.
+The callback is of the form `callback(err, isPresent)`, where `err` is either `null` or an instance of `Error`.
+If there is no error, `isPresent` is a boolean indicating whether the native helper has been installed.

+If the netcode.io helper has not been installed, you should direct the user to [https://github.com/RedpointGames/netcode.io-browser/releases/tag/latest](https://github.com/RedpointGames/netcode.io-browser/releases/tag/latest) where the netcode.io helper can be easily installed in a few clicks.

+**Parameters:**
+- `callback`: A callback in the form `callback(err, isPresent)` where `err` is either `null` or an instance of `Error`, and `isPresent` is either `null` or a boolean.

 ### Client.setTickRate(tickRate, callback)

 Sets the tick rate of the netcode.io client, expressed as the number of ticks per second for receiving and sending packets.
 The tick rate for clients defaults to `60`; that is, 60 times a second.